GabrielRobet/VLOOKUPS-Excel-Function/README.md

 VLOOKUPS returns the value from the row with the first exact match for the 2 lookup values.

 ## Example
-The downloadable macro-enabled Excel file includes an example with VLOOKUPS calculated for 4 funds x 3 deals.
+The downloadable macro-enabled Excel file includes an example with VLOOKUPS that returns the equity invested in a specified fund and a specified deal from a table of 4 funds x 3 deals.

 Screenshot: